vad-ii-k/Timetable_SPBU_bot/README.md

 + Getting a teacher's schedule by last name
 + Subscribe to the group/teacher schedule
 + Getting a schedule with an image
-+ Updating the schedule in the database
 + English language support
-!
-Notifying the user about the upcoming lesson
-- Notifying the user about changes in the schedule
 ```

 ## Author